UPDATED October 2022

 8. Use story stickers

-When creating Instagram and Facebook Stories for marketing real estate on social media, stickers are a great way to generate engagement.
+When creating Instagram and Facebook Stories, stickers are a great way to generate engagement.
 Either polls or questions can generate comments.
 Additionally, interactive stickers like quizzes and emoji sliders also count as engagement.
 Anything that gets the user to take a quick action while viewing your story.

 Summing it up

 In conclusion, generating engagement while you promote real estate on social media doesn’t have to be a struggle.
-It just takes the right types of content.
+It just takes the right types of real estate social media content.

 Check out these resources to help you rock your social media: